Summer Camp Frequently Asked Questions

 What if my child wants to learn a particular instrument?

 We make things easier on kids' attention spans by integrating instrumental instruction into the experience of learning to play as part of an ensemble.
 In the process, kids will learn to recognize and copy rhythmic and melodic patterns, and read music, all in addition to learning some basic skills on the instrument.
 It's a less-is-more approach to a particular instrument, but a more comprehensive strategy for encouraging your child's musicianship.
-On the other hand, we do have an Introduction to Piano workshop if that appeals to you.
+If you would like more in-depth study on a particular instrument, private lessons are a better choice.